-The finite element method (FEM) is well established in physical design and has shown good reliability for electromigration analysis.
-Downscaling of the dimensions in integrated circuits leads to increasing problems with electromigration which needs to be tackled with greater awareness and more analyses.
+Downscaling of the dimensions in integrated circuits leads to increasing problems with electromigration (EM) which needs to be tackled with greater awareness and more analyses.
+The finite element method (FEM) is well established in physical design and has proven itself in EM analysis.